Physical Therapy Schools in Houston, TX with Degree Program Info

 Students interested in a physical therapy (PT) program have several school options in the Houston area.
 Those looking for a physical therapist assistant (PTA) program have two schools to choose from, and individuals wishing to earn an advanced degree in PT have one school choice.
 All these schools are 25 minutes or less from downtown Houston.
-Following information about the schools and their programs is a table of statistics that a prospective student can use, such as school size, graduation rate and tuition.
+In addition to information about the schools and their programs, a table of statistics that a prospective student can use, such as school size, graduation rate and tuition is also provided.
 At the end of the article are a few facts about two other Houston-area schools with relevant programs.

 - Houston Community College is six miles from the heart of downtown and has an associate degree option for PTAs.

 - San Jacinto Community College offers a PTA associate degree program at its south campus location in Houston, roughly 19 miles from downtown.

 - An option for those looking to become certified as a physical therapist is Texas Woman's University.
 The university's Houston branch, about six miles from downtown, offers entry-level doctorate and a traditional doctorate.

 The following table contains information about these schools that is important to prospective students.
 They can look at it to help them determine which school is their best option.

 |Houston Community College||San Jacinto Community College||Texas Woman's University|

 |Tuition & Fees (2015-2016)||$1,632 in-district; $3,360 in-state; $3,756 out-of-state*||$1,408 in-district; $2,416 in-state; $3,688 out-of-state*||$6,948 in-state; $16,308 out-of-state*|

 |% of First-Year Students Receiving Any Form of Financial Aid (2013-2014)||70%*||57%*||93%*|

 |Acceptance Rate (2014)||N/A - Open admission policy||N/A - Open admission policy||85%*|